Online Scuba Lessons

 We both lead very busy, very stressful lives, and the time to dive becomes a rare, special treat that we both value beyond most other things in life.

-may depend on him or her; at best, the relationship may develop
+worst your life may depend on him or her; at best, the

 Online Scuba Lessons